-COUNTA formula in Google Sheets is a simple and widely-used formula for everyday spreadsheet work.
-It quickly gives you the total number of values within a specific range.
-Whereas the COUNT formula only counts cells containing numbers, the COUNTA function counts how many cells in the dataset contain any kind of data.
+The COUNTA function in Google Sheets is a simple and widely-used function for everyday spreadsheet work.
+It quickly gives you the total number of values within a specific range of cells.
+Whereas the COUNT function only counts cells containing numbers, the COUNTA function counts how many cells in the dataset contain any kind of data.
 That includes numerical values, text (including white space and zero-length strings), logical expressions, error messages, dates and formulas.

 Repeated values are also counted.
 Blank or empty cells are excluded.